Dinomite-Studios/unity-azure-pipelines-tasks/docs/README.md

-This Azure DevOps extension contains build and release tasks for use in Azure Pipelines to implement continuous intergration and delivery with Unity 3D projects.
+This Azure DevOps extension contains build, test and release tasks for use in Azure Pipelines to implement continuous intergration and delivery with Unity 3D projects.
 This documentation will guide you on how to setup your pipeilnes and get started using the extension.

 ## 1. Installing the extension
 Please install the extension ["Unity Tools for Azure DevOps"](https://marketplace.visualstudio.com/items?itemName=DinomiteStudios.64e90d50-a9c0-11e8-a356-d3eab7857116) for use in your Azure DevOps organization.